42nd Edition|80th Anniversary of Bunkyo Ward

 Hakusan Shrine · Rainy Season Colors

-The Bunkyo Ajisai Festival celebrates its 42nd edition.
+The Bunkyo Ajisai Festival marks its 42nd year.

-A place for exchange across generations, deepening community bonds and sharing the charm of Bunkyo.
-Like hydrangeas deepening in color under the rain, 9 days where people and communities gently connect.
+A place for exchange across generations, deepening community bonds and showcasing the charm of Bunkyo.
+Like hydrangeas deepening in color under the rain, these 9 days invite person to person, community to community, to gently connect.
 It has become a beloved early-summer tradition of Bunkyo.

-Set in Hakusan Park — the oldest park in Bunkyo Ward, established in 1891 — and the adjacent Hakusan Shrine, around 3,000 hydrangeas in a rainbow of colors and cool floral shadows along bamboo fences await your visit.
+Set in Hakusan Park — the oldest park in Bunkyo Ward, established in 1891 — and the adjacent Hakusan Shrine, around 3,000 hydrangeas in a rainbow of colors, with blossoms casting cool shade along bamboo fences, welcome you.

 Food Stalls